Your Relationship as a Couple After the Loss of a Baby

-- Recognize that your feelings may be very different from your partner's and remember that you and your partner may work through the grieving process in different ways and at different rates.
-Try to support one another, even if you are experiencing different stages or levels of grief.
+Recognize that your feelings may be very different from your partner's and remember that you and your partner may work through the grieving process in different ways.
+Try to be supportive of one another.

-- Be honest with your partner about your feelings, even if the are different from his/hers.
+Be honest with your partner about your feelings, even if they are different from his/hers.

 You each may have had different hopes and dreams for the baby who has died.
 Sharing these dreams may help your partner gain a clearer understanding of your feelings.

 In general, men and women grieve differently.
 Men tend to manage grief by working harder, playing harder, or a combination of the two.
 Women tend to want to talk about the experience.
 These two appropriate, yet different styles sometimes leave each member of the couple feeling lonely or misunderstood.

 Although it is important to share openly and honestly with your partner, he/she may not be able to provide all of the support you need.
 Talking to other people such as family members, friends, a member of the clergy, a counselor, or someone who has had a similar experience may be helpful.

 Be Patient with Yourself and Each Other

 You may experience differences in opinion as you talk about how to create remembrances of your baby.
 Try to talk through these differences and try to reach decisions with which you are both comfortable.

 You may come to different conclusions as you search for meaning in your loss.
 Accept that your partner may have beliefs that differ from your own.

 Your sexual relationship may be affected by the baby's loss.
 Sometimes, one partner finds the closeness of having sex comforting while the other does not.
 For some people, sex is a painful reminder of the baby's conception or delivery.
 Other times, both partners find comfort in having sex.
 Discuss your feelings about your sexual relationship and decide what feels comfortable for both of you.